-Demand for our services is primarily influenced by the condition of the oil and gas industry, and in particular, the willingness of oil and gas companies to spend on operational activities as well as capital projects.
+Demand for our services is primarily influenced by the condition of the oil and gas industry, and in particular, the willingness of oil and gas companies to spend on operational activities and capital projects.
 The performance of our business is also largely dependent on the prevailing market prices for oil and natural gas, which are impacted by domestic and global economic conditions, hydrocarbon production and capacity, geopolitical issues, weather, and several other factors, including:

-- worldwide economic activity and general economic and business conditions, including available access to global capital and capital markets; - supply and demand for oil and natural gas, especially in the United States, Europe, China and India; - political and economic uncertainty and geopolitical unrest, including regional conflicts and economic and political conditions in the Middle East and other oil-producing regions; - actions taken by the Organization of Petroleum Exporting Countries; - · the availability and discovery rate of new oil and natural gas reserves in offshore areas; - the exploration and production of onshore shale oil and natural gas; - the cost of offshore exploration for and production and transportation of oil and natural gas; - the level of excess production capacity; - the ability of oil and gas companies to generate funds or otherwise obtain external capital for capital projects and production operations; - the sale and expiration dates of offshore leases in the United States and overseas; - · technological advances affecting energy exploration, production, transportation and consumption; - potential acceleration of the development of alternative fuels; - shifts in end-customer preferences toward fuel efficiency and the use of natural gas; - weather conditions and natural disasters; - environmental and other governmental regulations; and - domestic and international tax laws, regulations and policies.
+- worldwide economic activity and general economic and business conditions, including available access to global capital and capital markets: - the global supply and demand for oil and natural gas;

+- political and economic uncertainty and geopolitical unrest, including regional conflicts and economic and political conditions in the Middle East and other oil-producing regions; - actions taken by the Organization of Petroleum Exporting Countries; - the availability and discovery rate of new oil and natural gas reserves in offshore areas; - the exploration and production of onshore shale oil and natural gas: - the cost of offshore exploration for and production and transportation of oil and natural gas; - the level of excess production capacity; - the ability of oil and gas companies to generate funds or otherwise obtain external capital for capital projects and production operations; - the sale and expiration dates of offshore leases in the U.S. and overseas; - · technological advances affecting energy exploration, production, transportation and consumption; - · potential acceleration of the development of alternative fuels; - shifts in end-customer preferences toward fuel efficiency and the use of natural gas; - · weather conditions and natural disasters: - environmental and other governmental regulations; and - domestic and international tax laws, regulations and policies.

-West Texas Intermediate oil prices have been volatile, entering the year at \$45 per barrel and reaching \$60 per barrel at March 31, 2019.
-Volatility in oil prices causes imbalance in the supply and demand for oil, creating uncertainty in oil and gas exploration and production activities.
+West Texas Intermediate oil prices have been volatile, fluctuating between \$50 and \$60 per barrel throughout most of the first nine months of 2019.
+Volatility in oil prices and imbalance in the supply and demand for oil create uncertainty in oil and gas exploration and production activities.
 For instance, an increase in oil and gas exploration and production activities (shale oil production in particular) is expected when major oil producing countries including the U.S. increase output as a result of rising oil prices.
 Increased supply without adequate levels of increase in demand, however, may weaken oil prices and industry prospects.
-The resulting industry environment may discourage oil and gas companies from making longer term investments in offshore exploration and production as well as other offshore operational activities.
-Increased competition for limited offshore oil and gas projects has driven down rates that drilling rig contractors are charging for their services, which affects us, as drilling rigs historically have been the asset class used for intervention work.
-This rig overhang combined with lower volumes of work may affect the utilization and/or rates we can achieve for our assets.
-The current volatile and uncertain macroeconomic conditions in some countries around the world, such as Brazil and the U.K. following Brexit, may have a direct and/or indirect impact on our existing contracts and contracting opportunities and may introduce further currency volatility into our operations and/or financial results.
-In addition, the longer term effects of the 2017 Tax Act on capital spending by oil and gas companies are still uncertain.
+The resulting industry environment may discourage oil and gas companies from making longer-term investments in offshore exploration and production as well as other offshore operational activities.
+Increased competition for limited offshore oil and gas projects has driven down rates that drilling rig contractors are charging for their services, which affects us, as drilling rigs historically have been the asset class used for offshore well intervention work.
+This rig overhang combined with lower volumes of work continues to affect the utilization and/or rates we can achieve for our assets.
+Volatile and uncertain macroeconomic conditions in some regions and countries around the world, such as West Africa, Brazil, China and the U.K. following Brexit, may have a direct and/or indirect impact on our existing contracts and contracting opportunities and may introduce further currency volatility into our operations and/or financial results.